In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a Mexican mint julep cocktail to celebrate them together!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-These days, Cinco de Mayo is known as a good excuse to party, but the celebration has its roots way back to 1862 when the Mexican Army defeated the French at the Battle of Puebla.
+These days, Cinco de Mayo is known as a good excuse to party!
+Really, the celebration has its roots way back to 1862 when the Mexican Army defeated the French at the Battle of Puebla.
 The French Army was considered a vastly superior force, better equipped and with far more troops than the out-manned Mexican Army.

 But, against all odds, the Mexican Army came out victorious, and the next week the President of Mexico declared that May 5th would be a national day of celebration in Mexico.

-And while celebrating a Mexican military victory is natural in Mexico, it really doesn’t make a lot of sense if you live in another county, but this is where the great melting pot experience of living in the US starts kicks in and the blending in of other cultures leads to celebrating all kinds of heritages.
+And while celebrating a Mexican military victory is natural in Mexico, it really doesn’t make a lot of sense if you live in another county.
+This is where the great melting pot experience of living in the US starts kicks in and the blending in of other cultures leads to celebrating all kinds of heritages.

 It was only natural when Mexican Americans started celebrating their Mexican heritage on Cinco De Mayo!
 A Mexican celebration calls for some kind of cocktail, and the most iconic Mexican cocktail might be a margarita!